FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-20-starting-angular-projects-with-nx.md

 Every time you want to import something from the lib _via ES6 import statement_ like `import { something } from '...'` it has to be exported via this `index.ts` file.

-If you want to import a component you would do this over the `exports` array of the angular module like we separated in modules before.
+If you want to import a component you would do this over the `exports` array of the Angular module like we separated in modules before.
 No changes to the behavior of Angular modules only because we introduced a lib!
-You import the angular module from the lib in the angular module of your app and can consume everything which gets exported by the module.
+You import the Angular module from the lib in the Angular module of your app and can consume everything which gets exported by the module.

 For example you want to use a component called `MyComponent` which is placed in the `profile/ui` lib in the `profile/profile-feature` lib: